To Do Canada

 Algonquin Provincial Park

-The most visit provincial park offers plenty to do.
-Encompassing 7,635 square kilometres of forests, bogs, lakes and rivers, Algonquin park offers vast areas for camping and thousands of lakes, and over 7 thousand forests and bogs.
-Highlights include world-renowned trout fishing, incredible wildlife, and year-round activities, such as skiing, yurts, canoeing, and kayaking.
+The most visited provincial park offers plenty to do.
+Encompassing 7,635 square kilometres of forests, bogs, lakes and rivers, Algonquin Park offers vast areas for camping, thousands of lakes, and over 7 thousand forests and bogs.

 Address: Hwy 60, Whitney

-Dates: Year round options available.
+Dates: Year-round options available.

 Types of Camping: RV, tents, cabins and backcountry camping.